 If you would like to learn more about the subject above, please contact Jonathan Rivera at 301.838.3024 or email at email@example.com

 Information about the Author: Jon has been helping clients find tailored solutions to their employee benefit needs since 1999.
 He spent six years at Aetna, Inc. in various capacities, including Account Manager for Key Accounts and Sales Manager for MD/VA/DC.
 In 2005, Jon transitioned into the world of consulting by joining Kelly Benefit Strategies where he spent nine years managing existing accounts as well as developing new business.
-Jon joined IA, a Marsh & McLennan Agency LLC Company in December 2014, and as part of the team he is responsible for new business development and has already been a great contributor to the growth of the organization.
+Jon joined Marsh & McLennan Agency, known locally as Insurance Associates in December 2014, and as part of the team he is responsible for new business development and has already been a great contributor to the growth of the organization.
 Jon studied International Business at the University of Maryland and lives in Urbana, MD with his wife and three kids where he has an active role in their little league baseball program.